 Padua is a university town, probably less charming than some other towns in Veneto, but not without a few highlights.
 It boasts two separate UNESCO World Heritage sites, each of which provided us with a platform for an intraday visit.

-The main attraction for us in Padua was Orto Botanico ♥♥♥, the oldest formal botanic garden, the distinction recognized on UNESCO World Heritage list.
-It is small, structured, beautiful, well worth a visit regardless of whether you are into botany or not.
+The first of these is Orto Botanico ♥♥, the oldest formal botanic garden in the world.
+It is comparatively small, structured, beautiful, and well worth a visit regardless of whether you are into botany or not.

 As everywhere in historic cities, parking can only be found at the edge of the central area.
-We found street-side metered parking near Basilica di Sant’Antonio, not far from the Botanic Garden.
-It was limited to 3 hours, which curtailed the length of our visit.
+We once found street-side metered parking near Basilica di Sant’Antonio, not far from the Botanic Garden.
+The limit is 3 hours.